N-Sight-AI/fmcg-ai-trainer/README.md

 When scheduling, set the Task Scheduler "Program/script" to the full path of the `.bat` file.
 No additional arguments are required.

+#### Prebuilt Task Definitions

+Two exported Task Scheduler XML definitions are provided for quick setup:

+- `nSight AI Trainer - Order Recommendation ALS.xml`
+- `nSight AI Trainer - Similar Customers.xml`

+To use them:
+1. Open **Task Scheduler** → **Action** → **Import Task...**
+2. Select the XML file you want to import
+3. Review and update:
+   - **User account** under the *General* tab (the account must have access to the repo and SQL server)
+   - **Triggers** to match your desired schedule
+   - **Actions** → ensure the **Program/script** path points to the correct `.bat` file in your repo
+4. Save the task

+Each XML references the batch script in the project root; adjust the path after import if your directory layout differs.

 ### Option 4: Run FastAPI Server

 Start the API server: